Blagoje Jovović

-Blagoje Jovović (Благоје Јововић; 25 December 1922 – 2 June 1999) was a Montenegrin Serb hotel owner in Argentina, who allegedly was a participant of World War II in Yugoslavia initially as a member of the Partisan and later the Chetnik movement, and claimed to have shot Croatian Ustaše leader Ante Pavelić in Argentina in 1957.
-Pavelić died in Spain from his injuries 2 years later.
+Blagoje Jovović (Благоје Јововић; 25 December 1922 – 2 June 1999) was a Serbian hotel owner in Argentina, who was a participant of World War II in Yugoslavia initially as a member of the Partisan and later the Chetnik movement, and claimed to have shot former Croatian Ustaše leader and dictator Ante Pavelić in Argentina in 1957.
+Pavelić died in Madrid, Spain from his injuries two years later.

 Biography

 Jovović was born in Kosić near Danilovgrad in today's Montenegro.
-During World War II, he initially fought for the Yugoslav Partisans and then the Chetniks, as a member of the Bjelopavlić Chetnik brigade.
+During World War II, he initially fought for the Yugoslav Partisans and then the Chetniks, as a member of the Bjelopavlić Chetnik Brigade.

 World War II

-At the time when World War II started, he was serving in Strumica, near the Yugoslav border with Greece.
+At the time when World War II started, he was serving in Strumica, near the Greek-Yugoslav border.
 When war broke out, Jovović reportedly returned to his birthplace, Kosić in Bjelopavlići.
-In July of 1941, he took part in an antifascist uprising against Italy and later participated in the battle of Pljevlja as a member of the Partisans.
-He later switched allegiances and fought for the Chetniks, under the command of Bajo Stanišić.
+In July 1941, he took part in an antifascist uprising against Italian forces and later participated in the Battle of Pljevlja as a member of the Partisans.
+He later switched allegiances and fought for the Chetniks under the command of Bajo Stanišić, who collaborated with Fascist Italy.

-In September of 1944, he was part of the delegation led by Dušan Vlahović and Jakov Jovović, the latter being a naval officer of the Kingdom of Yugoslavia.
+In September 1944, he was part of the delegation led by Dušan Vlahović and Jakov Jovović, the latter being a royal Yugoslav naval officer.
 They were sent from Kotor across the Adriatic Sea to Taranto to negotiate with the British.
 There they were informed about the Allied change of support in favour of Tito's Partisans as a result of the agreement with Joseph Stalin at the Tehran Conference and they stayed in Italy until the remainder of the war.
-Jovović spent his time in Italy in several refugee camps.
-For a brief period, he worked in the Secret Intelligence Service of Britain.
-On one such occasion, he met Randolph Churchill, of whom he reportedly did not hold a very high opinion.
 In 1948, Jovović emigrated to Argentina with the help of Jakov Jovović.

+In Argentina, Jovović was known as the founder of the Serbian Orthodox community “Saint Sava”, and one of the founders of the Organisation of Fighters “Draža Mihailović” as well as the member of the Board of the “Njegoš” association.